MillionIntegrals/vel/README.md

   improvements: Double DQN, Dueling DQN, Prioritized experience replay.

-# How to run the examples?

-While it is possible to specify your models entirely by code, framework tries to encourage you to use config files for that purpose.
+# Examples

-In the `examples` directory, there are defined multiple working config files showcasing most popular algorithms with sane default hyperparameters.
+Most of the examples for this framework are defined using config files in the `examples-configs` directory with sane default hyperparameters already selected.

 For example, to run the A2C algorithm on a Breakout atari environment, simply invoke:

 ```
 python -m vel.launcher examples-configs/rl/atari/a2c/breakout_a2c.yaml train
 ```

-If you install the library locally, it will create a script wrapping the launcher for you.
+If you install the library locally, you'll have a special wrapper created that will invoke the launcher for you.
 Then, above becomes:

 ```
 vel examples-configs/rl/atari/a2c/breakout_a2c.yaml train